 World Deaf Day is a global event that takes place annually on the last Sunday of September.
 It is a time to celebrate and raise awareness about the culture, language, and achievements of deaf people around the world.

 About World Deaf Day

-The World Dead Day is where deaf people celebrate their existence and their ability to endure a lot of hardships in their lives despite being limited in terms of hearing.
+World Dead Day is when deaf people celebrate their existence and their ability to endure a lot of hardships in their lives despite being limited in terms of hearing.
 Imagine being deaf, wherein you cannot hear anything.
 You cannot hear what people say and you cannot hear the sounds around you.
 It is indeed a difficult life.
 But deaf people endure all those.
 Hence, they deserve recognition, which is the main priority of this day of celebration.
-Apart from that, this day also aims to raise awareness on the right of deaf people and how equal opportunities should be given to them, the same as people who are not deaf.
+Apart from that, this day also aims to raise awareness of the right of deaf people and how equal opportunities should be given to them, the same as people who are not deaf.

 - To make people understand the problems of dead people all over the world.